Is your food business at risk?

 Commercial kitchens (Food trucks, restaurants, educational facilities, grocery store deli's, coffee stands, etc.) everywhere are at the highest risk of encountering a person with one or more food allergies, because there are over 220 million people globally with food allergy disease.

 Food allergy injuries and death are on the rise.

 What are the rights of the food allergic?
 What are restaurants required to do?

-When I scan headlines of traditional media sources from time to time, I am seeing more publicity on the food allergy lawsuits and food allergy awareness acts.
-It's articles like this appearing weekly in newspapers or news broadcasts:
+Scanning headlines of traditional media sources from time to time, we see more publicity on the food allergy lawsuits and food allergy awareness acts.

 “Gluten-Free” Trend Spurs Demand for Restaurant Liability Insurance

 FDA approves Intelliject's life-saving device for allergy sufferers